web-design-and-development-at-tstc/wdd-virtualbox/imed2349/setup_virtual_hosts.md

 Save and close nano by pressing Ctrl+X, then type `Y` and hit Enter.

-We'll create another virtual hosts configuration file for our food truck/restraunt.
+We'll create another virtual hosts configuration file for our food truck/restaurant.
 Run the command `sudo nano /etc/apache2/sites-available/food_truck.test.conf`

-Enter the information below making sure to replace each instance of food_truck.test with your personal test domain (there are seven occurences of the domain name).
+Enter the information below making sure to replace each instance of food_truck.test with your personal test domain (there are seven occurrences of the domain name).

 ```
 <VirtualHost *:80>